seanmcdougall/EVAEnhancements/README.md

 - precision controls can now be toggled using the same key as in normal flight mode (default is CapsLock).
 This automatically sets your jetpack power to 10% for finer control.

-- finally, the Nav Ball is now visible and customized for EVA mode.
+- finally, some customizations for the EVA Nav Ball.
   - the throttle gauge will display your current jetpack power level between 0 and 100%.
   - the RCS indicator will light to show your if jetpack is enabled.
   - the SAS indicator will light to show if "rotate on move" is enabled (only if the jetpack is on though)